LeoDiduch/we-plus-recruitment-todo-list/README.md

 #### Start by login

 #### When you are logged :
-You can create todo, you can update and deleted todo with buttons located to right of the todo card.
+You can create todo with input and button at the top, you can update and deleted todo with buttons located to right of the todo card.
 #####
-If you want mark done todo just click on todo card.
+If you mean todo is done, just click on todo card.

 #### App Dev by Léo Diduch - recruitment test for WePlus/Quadra Informatique